 Embedding Trustonic’s TSP into devices delivers access to powerful and flexible security with no additional bill of materials cost.
 It enables end users of the device to load secure applications fully isolated from attack by trojans or other software threats resident in the normal OS.

-Trustonic’s TEE is certified against GlobalPlatform and Common Criteria standards.
+Kinibi is certified against GlobalPlatform, FIPS 140-2 and Common Criteria standards.
 GlobalPlatform is a member-driven standardization body that develops specifications to facilitate the secure deployment and management of multiple applications on secure technology.
 Trustonic is a lead contributor to the GlobalPlatform TEE working groups and believes that standardization is key to the success of these solutions in the industry.
-In addition, FIPS certification for the TEE is planned for early 2017.

 Click here to contact Trustonic to learn how you can start working with TSP